du2x/du2x.github.io/_posts/2016-04-06-jwt-brief-overview.markdown

 # Conclusion

 Those advantages are enougth in many cases to decide for using a compact, url-safe and standized way (JWT) to obtain a token based authentication mechanism.
 But how to use it?
 What are the best practicties?
 Let's see later on next posts!

+# Examples

+If you want to see a simple example of use of JWT for authentication with python and AngularJS, see [JWT lab](http://github.com/du2x/jwtlab)

+If you want to see an example of single sign in a simulated VPN with virtual machines using JWT, see [JWT lab private network] (https://github.com/du2x/jwtlab_privatenetwork)